wwbustb/fmz-docs/doc/code_Instruction/Exchange Variable.rst

 2.2.1 Add Exchange
 >>>>>>>>>>>>>>>>>>

-Check on how to add exchange when start a robot.
+Check on how to add exchange when start a robot:
+:ref:`add exchange`

 Now support: